The profit margin puzzle in furniture: A complete guide

 Where net profit = revenue earned – the cost of furniture sold – operating expenses – interest – taxes.

-All that said, net profit margins give insights into the stability of a furniture business.
-Additionally, they also point to how the earnings are spent.
+Nonetheless, net profit margins give an insight into the stability of a furniture business, while also pointing to how earnings are being spent or invested.

 3 factors influencing net profit margins